johnbywater/dcbdb/README.md

 ### Tags and Queries

 Tags enable efficient filtered reading of events.
-A tags is an arbitrary string.
+A tag is an arbitrary string.
 Common patterns include:

 * Entity identifiers: `"order:12345"`
 * Categories: `"region:us-west"`